joshuaflanagan/activerecord-find_each_ordered/README.md

 end
 ```

+## Alternatives

+There are other gems that try to solve this same problem.
+They all end up with very similar implementations (mostly because we all start from the source for `#find_each`).
+After I started my implementation, but before publishing it, I discovered https://github.com/nambrot/ar-find-in-batches-with-order.
+If has a little bit more flexibility - the ability to infer the desired sort order based on `order` declarations on the Relation, support for descending sorts, support for yielding the entire batch or just a record at a time.
+If those features are interesting to you, you are probably better off using that gem.
+I stuck with my implementation because I didn't need the complexity of those other features, and I built tests to prove the features I did need.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.